 The paper is organized as follows.
 In Sec.~\ref{sec:general}, we introduce the general asymptotic-in/out formalism, present how to determine the asymptotic fields for a Fabry-P\'erot cavity, and use these to write the interaction Hamiltonian describing SPDC inside the cavity.
-Additionally, we use perturbation theory to calculate the photon-pair generation rate in the continuous-wave limit and undepleted pump regime.
+Additionally, we use perturbation theory to calculate the photon-pair generation rate in the continuous-wave limit and undepleted-pump regime.
 In Sec.~\ref{sec:examples}, we apply the theory we derived to some illustrative examples.
 In Sec.~\ref{sec:conclusion}, we present our conclusions.
-The codes for the numerical work presented here are freely available at our GitHub repository~\cite{tassis2025repository}.